microchip-pic-avr-examples/pic18f47q10-cnano-rnbd-rn487x-gettingstarted-mplab-mcc/README.md

     <br />

-3. On Selecting PIC32CXBZ scan for available devices to connect.
-The Application will automatically scan the area for Bluetooth devices within a range.
+3. Select **PIC32CXBZ** to scan for available devices to connect.
+The Application automatically scans the area for Bluetooth devices within a range.
 By default, the device should appear as "RNBD451\_xxxx"

     <br />